rammazzoti2000/restaurant_page/README.md

      $ npm install
   ```
   - and open `index.html` file from `/dist folder` in the browser
-  - to build the app for production, run the following command:
-    `$ npm run build-prop`

 ## Automated Test
  > No automated tests yet